 - Texture: This is an extra creamy pie.
 The Oreo cookies inside the filling soften over time, so you have even more contrast to the crunchy crust beneath it.

 - Time: From mixing bowls to refrigerator in about 30 minutes.
 However, just like our peanut butter banana cream pie, the filling takes at least 6 hours to set up, so plan ahead.
-If you’re in a rush, you could also freeze this pie– it’ll still take at least 4 hours to firm up though.
+If you’re in a rush, you could also freeze this pie—it’ll still take at least 4 hours to firm up, though.

-This is a wonderful make ahead dessert option and you could even make it a few days in advance.
+This is a wonderful make-ahead dessert option and you could even make it a few days in advance.
 (The ultimate test to your self control.)
 It’s also a fun, non-traditional option to include on your menu of Thanksgiving pie recipes.
 Even classic apple pie, pumpkin pie, and pecan pie enthusiasts won’t be able to resist a slice!

 Oreo Cookie Crust

 You need Oreos for the filling, so why not use the rest of the package for a homemade Oreo cookie crust?
-Just 2 ingredients– Oreo cookies and melted butter.
-Using a food processor or blender, pulse/blend 24 whole Oreo cookies (the cream filling and cookie) into crumbs.
+Just 2 ingredients: Oreo cookies and melted butter.
+Using a food processor or blender, pulse/blend 22 whole Oreo cookies (the cream filling and cookie) into crumbs.
 You should get about 2 packed cups, or 250g.
 Mix with melted butter, then press mixture tightly into a pie dish.
 Bake for 10 minutes, then let it cool.
 That’s it!
 That’s how easy a homemade Oreo cookie crust is.
 It’s the same exact crust you use for mocha chocolate pudding pie and caramel turtle brownie pie.

 - If you don’t have a food processor/blender, place the Oreo cookies in a large zipped-top bag and crush with a rolling pin.
 Keep in mind that the finer the crumb, the better the crust will hold its shape.